STEM Week Challenge

-This fall’s STEM Week Challenge meets K-12 students, teachers, and schools where they are — whether virtually or back in the classroom.
+This year’s STEM Week Challenge meets K-12 students, teachers, and schools where they are — whether virtually or back in the classroom.
 No expensive materials.
 No complicated application.
 Just high-quality content for educators like you to do what you do best: help students learn and grow.

 In the STEM Week Challenge for grades 9-12, Partners in Health asks high school students to think creatively about one of the greatest STEM challenges of our generation – COVID-19.
 Using PBLWorks’ project based learning framework, knowledge built from PIH expertise, and also supported by design thinking experts from IBM, students will explore the many challenges individuals may be facing in quarantine and develop original apps to help slow the viral spread in their communities.

 In the STEM Week Challenge for grades 6-8, Dell Technologies asks middle school students to explore the potential of the technology-human relationship by using the engineering design process to design an adaptive device for persons with paralysis.
 Also supported by experts from the Bionic Project, a Cambridge-based organization that promotes inclusive environments for those who have to overcome physical challenges, students will build empathy and employ universal design.

 In the STEM Week Challenge for grades K-5, the New England Aquarium asks elementary school students to help promote math learning and connect with families virtually.
 With inspiration from the math games of STMath, students will design and develop their own math game – one that drives math knowledge and meaningful connections between the New England Aquarium and Massachusetts children and families.
 In addition to partnership with ST Math and the New England Aquarium, we are thrilled to have the Massachusetts STEM Advisory Council as a sponsor of this work.

 How it works